TimDaiber/BallDodge/README.md

 * Balls getting stuck in canvas when resize methods are called.
 * Balls getting stuck in each other when resize methods are called.

+How to fix the last 2 bugs is create functions that move the ball on either x or y axis by 20 pixels on the x or y axis.
+This function would activate if a ball does not move position from either the x or y axis for 5 seconds.

 ###Resources
 * Collision
 https://developer.mozilla.org/en-US/docs/Games/Techniques/2D_collision_detection